-Before a site is chosen for a stormwater BMP, the property boundaries must be clearly defined by the property owner and verified if possible by District staff.
+Before a site is chosen for a stormwater BMP, the property boundaries must be clearly defined by the property owner and verified.
 This is to ensure that no part of the proposed BMP is to be located on property belonging to an individual not participating in HCAP.
 No portion of the BMP should extend to a neighbor's property.
+If the proposed BMP location is near the property line or ownership is unclear, a survey, or plat must be obtained to verify property boundary.
+If property pins are known and visible, they may be used to documents ownership.